vanoostrum/ai-assisted-development-workflow/gpt5-answer.md

 > Use Figma link **plus** a terse screen spec (below).
 Let AI propose a component map first; then approve; then implement in small PRs.

+> Follow-up
+> - What are design tokens in Figma
+> - How to define design tokens and theming in Figma to be able to extract them?
+What would be the output? (design-system primitives?)
+> - How to define the component inventory task?
+> - What are keyboard traps and ARIA?
+> - What is Playwright?

 ## Phase 5 — Verification loop on every PR

 * **AI self-review checklist** (included below) must pass.